86Box/86box.github.io/biosconfig.md

 ### 8088 or 8086 class - no configuration required
 These machines do not require any BIOS configuration.
-* IBM PC and XT
 * AMI XT clone
 * DTK XT clone
+* Generic XT clone
+* IBM PC and XT
+* Juko XT clone
+* Olivetti M24
 * Phoenix XT clone
-* Juko XT clone
-* Generic XT clone
-* Schneider EuroPC
 * Tandy 1000, 1000HX and 1000 SL/2
-* Olivetti M24

 ### 8088 or 8086 class - configuration required
-See each group for configuration specifics.
+See each machine/group for configuration specifics.
+* Amstrad PC1640, PC2086 and PC3086
+* Schneider EuroPC
 * Toshiba T1000
 * Toshiba T1200
-* Amstrad PC1640, PC2086 and PC3086

 ### 286 class
 See each machine/group for configuration specifics.